Maltazar/pulumi_k3s/README.md

 # Pulumi Proxmox K3s Cluster Setup

-Using TechnoTim's k3s ansible playbook, and pulumi to orchestrate the cluster

 This Pulumi project automates setting up a Kubernetes cluster on Proxmox VMs using K3s and Ansible.
 It provides a complete infrastructure-as-code solution for:

 1. Creating multiple Proxmox VMs (masters and workers)